Non-Classicality and Non-adiabaticity in a Single Trapped Ion: Time Evolution Operator

 In the previous section we showed the non-adiabatic dynamics of the trapped ion and the squeezing effect could be determined by analyzing the variance of the quadratures related to the position and momentum operators.
 However, this does not allow us to identify the evolution of the squeezing phase and squeezing parameter.
 Therefore, we propose a second approach to observe the squeezing behavior by describing the time evolution operator of the trapped ion.

 Some algebraic methods were previously applied to find the time evolution operator of a harmonic oscillator with time-dependent frequency \cite{Rhodes1989,Kiss1994evolution}.
-Furthermore, Lie algebra methods were applied to relate the time evolution operator in terms of the squeezing operator \cite{ Truax1985BCH, rezek2006irreversible,naudts2011bch,martinez2020newBCH,tibaduiza2021time,tibaduiza2020e}.
-Here, we propose an ansatz of the time evolution operator of the form (see Appendix \ref{apendiceB})
+Furthermore, Lie algebra methods were applied to relate the time evolution operator in terms of the squeezing operator \cite{ Truax1985BCH, rezek2006irreversible,naudts2011bch,martinez2020newBCH,tibaduiza2021time,tibaduiza2020e}. {{ We propose a time evolution operator { of the system as} $\bar{U}(t,0)$, such that if $\thickhat{\mathcal{O}}$ is an operator in the Schrodinger picture, then { in the Heisenberg picture} its time evolution is defined as $\thickhat{\mathcal{O}}_{t} {\equiv}\bar{U}^{\dagger}(t,0)\thickhat{\mathcal{O}} \bar{U}(t,0)$.
+From equations (\ref{eq.xpsolution01}), we can identify that the time evolution of these operators using $\bar{U}(t,0)$ will have the same form.
+For simplicity, we use the creation (annihilation) operators $\thickhat{a}^{\dagger}$($\thickhat{a}$), so the time evolution of these operators are defined as }